Fasghgfja/skeletonwithRain/Hardware_src/README.md

 - One button for three functionalities.
 - Warnlight system

+The characteristic to read if the alarm has been switch off with the button is:
+- "ALARM_STATUS"
 1) The sensors are represented by the characteristics point out above.
    - "LIGHT_INTENSITY"
    - "SOIL_MOISTURE"